Updated: February 17, 2026

 GC-ICON-95Funchal

-Funchal, the capital of Madeira, is a strong real estate investment.
+Funchal, the capital of Madeira, is a strong real estate investment with an average property price of €3,901 per square meter.
 It offers a vast collection of properties from modern apartments and luxury penthouses to traditional houses and commercial real estate.
 The more expensive properties are the newer buildings with ocean views, mainly in the city center, while cheaper options are in the older neighborhoods further from the coast.
 São Martinho, to the west of Funchal, also offers coastal property at more affordable prices.

 GC-ICON-95Calheta

 Calheta is an ideal location for a vacation home with stunning views, a sunny climate, and outdoor activities.
 Properties come at higher prices in sought-after tourist destinations, while you can find more affordable real estate options in older villages and inland hills.
+The average property price in Calheta is €4,234 per square meter.

 GC-ICON-95São Vicente

 São Vicente is a more rural neighborhood for various preferences.
 It is an affordable investment opportunity for local and international buyers, where you can find modern apartments, rustic cottages, and Madeira houses for sale.
 You can buy plots of land for building or renovated villas where you can enjoy the natural beauty and stunning views of the Atlantic Ocean.
+The average asking price in São Vicente is €1,300 to €1,400 per square meter.

 GC-ICON-95Santana

 Santana is a fantastic choice for those drawn to a quiet, more traditional lifestyle.
 Here, Madeira offers a wide range of properties, like cottages, rustic stone houses, and plots of land.
-It is an affordable neighborhood that you can use for renovation projects and to build your dream home.
+It is an affordable neighborhood that you can use for renovation properties and to build your dream home.
+The average asking price in Sanata is about €1,800 per square meter.

 GC-ICON-95Machico

 Machico is a small fishing town with more accessible property prices than Funchal or Calheta.
 You can choose between a variety of properties, such as modern apartments, traditional Madeiran homes, and some luxury villas.
 The older houses are significantly more affordable than those in Funchal, but often require renovation and modernization.
-A buyer’s agent or a real estate agent can analyze the real estate market for you and help you find the ideal property on this Portuguese island.
+The average property price in Machico is about €2,800 to €3,000 per square meter.

 GC-ICON-95Porto Moniz

 Porto Moniz is a municipality on the northwestern tip of Madeira Island, Portugal.
 It is a small town known for the natural volcanic swimming pools.
 Properties range from traditional Madeiran houses, rustic cottages, to plots of land for building.
 Modern apartments, luxury villas, and detached houses are less common.
 Here, you can enjoy the panoramic views of the Atlantic Ocean and the lush Laurissilva Forest.
+The average property price in Proto Moniz is about €2,200 per square meter.

 GC-ICON-95Ponta do Sol

 Ponta do Sol has various houses in Madeira for sale with a growing digital nomad community.
 Most of the properties foreigners buy are luxury villas with infinity pools, which often come at higher costs.
-But you can also find affordable traditional houses and land for sale in the hilly areas where you can build your dream home or find a project to renovate.
+But you can also find affordable traditional houses and land for sale in the hilly areas where you can build your dream property or find a project to renovate.
+The average property price in Ponta do Sol is €3,514 per square meter.

 GC-ICON-95Câmara de Lobos

 Câmara de Lobos is a traditional fishing village with easy access to Funchal.
 Here, you can find modern apartments, semi-detached houses, and villas.
 The most expensive luxury villas are in areas like Estreito de Câmara de Lobos.
-A buyer’s agent or a real estate agent in Madeira can help you find the ideal location based on your budget and long-term goals.
+The average property price in Câmara de Lobos is €2,995 per square meter.

 GC-ICON-95Santa Cruz

 Santa Cruz is a municipality in the eastern part of this Portuguese archipelago.
 It is home to Madeira’s main airport, which makes it an entry point for all visitors to the island.
 Here, you can find high-quality apartments, modern villas, traditional houses, and many plots of land available for construction.
+The average property price in Santa Cruz is €3,012 per square meter.

 GC-ICON-95Ribeira Brava

 Ribeira Brava is a municipality of Madeira Island on the southern coast.
 While not as expensive as Funchal or Calheta, prices are higher than those on the more rural north coast.
 You can find a variety of properties, from apartments in the town center to traditional houses and villas on the surrounding hillsides with fantastic sea views.
+The average property price in Ribeira Brava is € 3,912 per square meter.

 luxury villa in madeira with the view of the Atlantic OceanBuying property in Madeira as a foreigner is a simple process without any restrictions based on your nationality.
 But you must follow different legal procedures during the entire buying process.